 Cook ramen noodles according to package instructions.
 Divide into individual pre-heated serving bowls.
 Top with broth, followed by crisped beef and mushrooms, sliced scallions, kimchi, and a soft boiled egg split in half.
 Serve immediately.

 All Asian ingredients can be found in Asian specialty markets or ordered onilne.
 Kombu is dried sea kelp.
 Katsuobushi is dried, smoked bonito.
 Niboshi are dried anchovies.
-Gochujang is a Korean chili bean paste.
-Doubanjiang is a Chinese chili-bean sauce.
+Gochujang is a Korean chile bean paste.
+Doubanjiang is a Chinese chile-bean sauce.
 Gochugaru is Korean red pepper flakes.